HazardDede/home-assistant-config/ideas.md

 Implement sensor to figure out if a device is stall

-## Fix appdaemon when home assistant restarts

-Unfortunately the window sensor is None / unavailable when home assistant starts and this fails in appdaemon (done)

 ## Convert the appdaemon stuff to a real home assistant plugin

-I want to deprecate home assistant.
+I want to deprecate appdaemon.
 The only thing that is still running and adds benefit is the climate controller.

 # Find a nice way to control our regular lights